-Below are legal research competency related events.
+Below are legal research competency-related events, upcoming and past.
 For a full listing of all events, explore the AALL Calendar.

 Preparing students for practice - Employer Expectations for Legal Research Skills